ka7eh/pytest-flask-tutorial/README.md

 The `register` view can optionally use a util function that enforces strong passwords.
 This feature can be enabled by setting `USE_STRONG_PASSWORD` to `True` in `instance/config.py`.

+The index view fetches a quote from a remote service and shows it at the bottom of the page.